 Saudi Arabia a top mover in property transparency, and other headlines

 For PropertyGuru’s real estate news roundup, Saudi Arabia has been ranked as the second-best global improver in real estate transparency.
-In other updates, the environment for real estate investment trusts in Australia has turned positive.
+In other updates, Australia’s environment for real estate investment trusts has turned positive.
 Lastly, Ho Chi Minh City’s real estate market has shown signs of recovery this year.

 Saudi Arabia among top movers in real estate transparency globally: JLL